CodeandCoffeeCommunity/.github/profile/README.md

 **You are ENCOURAGED to share any jobs you(or your company) may be offering**.
 For the safety of community members, we ask that 3rd-party recruiters interested in sourcing on behalf of another company reach out to an organizer beforehand.
 We prefer not to have unwarranted solicitation.

 ## Rituals
-- At every event, we have an intro circle at exactly 2:30pm.
+- At every event, we have an intro circle at either 15mins or 30mins after doors open.

 ## When / Where we Gather
 - **In-person**: Every 2 weeks we gather at a venue officially posted on the Meetup group page.
 We treat those venues and sponsors with respect and grace.